icppWorld/icgpt/README.md

 # Or alternatively
 make upload-all-local

+# NOTE: when re-deploying the model, you do NOT need to re-upload the model
+#       the model is stored in stable memory
+#       However, you do need to load it into working memory, with the command:
+make load-model-qwen25-05b-q8-local

 # Note: you can stop the local network with
 dfx stop
 ```

 After the deployment steps described above, the full application is now deployed to the local network, including the front-end canister, the LLM back-end canisters, and the internet_identity canister:

-However, you can not run it locally like this, due to CORS restrictions.
+However, you can not run the frontend served from the local IC network, due to CORS restrictions.

-Run it locally as described in the next section, `Front-end Development`
+Just run it locally as described in the next section, `Front-end Development`

 ## Front-end Development

 The front-end is a react application with a webpack based build pipeline.
-Webpack builds with sourcemaps, you can also use the following front-end development workflow:
+Webpack builds with sourcemaps, so you can use the following front-end development workflow:

 - Deploy the full application to the local network, as described in previous step
 - Do not open the front-end deployed to the local network, but instead run the front-end with the npm development server: